 Jal Mahal

 Yet another architectural beauty from ancient India.
 This palace is built as a summer getaway for King Pratap Singh with a huge makeover in lake Man Sagar itself.
-Well, Indian Kings are definitely rich, or let’s put it this way, they sure know to lead a luxury life, no exceptions.
+Well, Indian Kings are rich, or let’s put it this way, they sure know how to lead a luxurious life, no exceptions.

 Jal Mahal